Eggnog cupcakes are spiked with bourbon and sprinkled with nutmeg. This cupcake version of the holiday cocktail is a crowd pleaser.

 Notes

-Freeze eggnog cupcakes (unfrosted) in an airtight container for up to 1 month.
+Freeze in an airtight container for up to 3 months.
+For best results, individually wrap cupcakes in plastic wrap.
 Defrost in the refrigerator before frosting and serving.

 Serving: 1cupcake, Calories: 233kcal, Carbohydrates: 29g, Protein: 2g, Fat: 12g, Saturated Fat: 8g, Cholesterol: 37mg, Sodium: 39mg, Potassium: 65mg, Fiber: 1g, Sugar: 22g, Vitamin A: 379IU, Vitamin C: 1mg, Calcium: 32mg, Iron: 1mg